timofeysie/clades/README.md

 I don't get it.
 The clades-layout component is imported and declared in the LayoutModule which is imported into the stromatolites app.module, so it should be available to any component there, shouldn't it?

 Not sure what is going on.
 To debug this issue, I will create a new layout module and got step by step again using progressive enhancement to apply the changes.
 Making a commit now to start with a clean slate.

+The missing piece was the export in the layout module.
+It has to not only declare the layout component, but export it also!
+Sorry for all the drama.
+I was starting to blame nx!

 #### Workflow shortcuts for Stromatolites